 How much does it cost to get British citizenship?

-The standard application fee for British citizenship after ILR as a domestic violence victim is £1,630.
-However, victims of domestic violence may be eligible for a fee waiver or fee reduction if they meet specific criteria.
+As of April 2026, the standard fee for British citizenship after ILR under the domestic violence route is £1,839, which includes the £130 citizenship ceremony fee.
+However, applicants who are victims of domestic violence may qualify for a fee waiver or reduced fee, depending on their circumstances and eligibility criteria.

 What happens if your British citizenship application is refused?